fady231/game/ServeSide/readme.md

 type : post
 ```

+## to retry question
 ```
-to retry question
 localhost:3000/FSE/FSEretryQuestion/id
-id:it refer to student id it should be embedded to api url json body
+id:it refer to parent id it should be embedded to api url json body
 {
     "id1":"6394e708b273ac393b1576af",